 Please submit this request and the appropriate fee for the number of certified copies required.
 The form must be printed and then completed.
 Identification is required to obtain copies.
-For additional information related to the requirements for obtaining Certified Copies Of Births/Civil Unions/Marriages/Death Certificates, please contact the Health Department by phone at 908.876.3650.
+For additional information related to the requirements for obtaining Certified Copies Of Births/Civil Unions/Marriages/Death Certificates, please contact us at firstname.lastname@example.org or by phone at 908.876.8625 extension 1222.

 Entering into a Marriage or Civil Union in New Jersey?

 If you are entering into a Marriage or Civil Union in New Jersey, you will find information here helpful to you.
 If you have any questions, please contact your the Township Registrar of Vital Statistics at 908-876-3650.

 The marriage or civil union license must be obtained from the registrar in the New Jersey municipality in which either applicant resides, if one or both is resident of New Jersey.
 (For these purposes, soldiers are residents of the posts at which they are stationed.)
 A license issued under the preceeding circumstances is good for use anywhere in the State of New Jersey.